SponzorMe/php-style-guide/README.md

-# Buffer PHP Style Guide
+# SponzorME PHP Style Guide

 *Very much a work in progress :)*